 2. Organic channels (SEO, content, video) have a 6 to 12 month payback.
 Paid channels produce faster but stop the day you stop paying.

-3. The real cost is 1.5 to 2 times the agency invoice once you count founder editorial time.
+3. The real cost is meaningfully higher than the agency invoice once you count founder editorial time.

 4. Founder-led short-form video is the highest-yield starting channel for most Series A founders with reasonable on-camera presence.